c-couble/miniRT/README.md

 | **Num 1**, **Num 3** | Decrease/increase Caustic brightness scalar  |
 | **P** | Save high quality screenshot in ppm format |
 | **Esc**                  | Exit the program                          |

-## Usage

-To view the detailed information on how to create a .rt please check out the [detailed .rt section](#section-rt) below.

 ## Supported File Formats